sekwah41/GenericTestMod/README.md

 While you can get help from large portions of the community quite easily if you ask a stupid question you are going to get a stupid answer.
 Try to solve it yourself else you will never learn.

-If you don't know java you are going to struggle.
+If you don't know Java you are going to struggle, learning this way is not an ideal way to learn from scratch.
+Though playing with other peoples projects or altering existing code may help you, don't expect to instantly be able to make a lot of new content.

 ### Examples
 Ore Generation